Blackymas/NSPanel_HA_Blueprint/docs/howto.md

 ## Update TFT

->IMPORTANT: To install a new version of the NSPanel, the Blueprint, ESPHome and the TFT must be updated!
+> [!IMPORTANT]
+> These instructions are for updating a panel where an older version of these files are already installed.

 The display can be updated via the UI: